turingschool/accelerated-mod-0/atom/index.md

 ---
 layout: page
-title: Atom, Markdown
+title: Atom & Markdown
 ---

 ## Learning Goals

 - Open a specific project in Atom from the command line
+- Navigate the Atom interface, using some keyboard shortcuts
-- Write Markdown files in Atom
+- Write valid Markdown files in Atom

 ## Atom